NorthernRealities/Rainbow-Creator/Readme.md

 	let backgroundColour = UIColor ( hex: 0x42ac58, alpha: 0.75 )
 	let foregroundColour = UIColor ( hexString: "#0f23ec" )

 The setting of the alpha is available in both but if you leave it out then it defaults to 1.0.
+When specifying a colour with a hexidecimal string the hash sign ('#') is optional.
 (Please note that I have no idea what those will produce.
 I just made them up as an example.)

 ## Future